W ondering how to add custom code in WordPress?

 Next, copy and paste your code snippet into the header, body, or footer area.

-Then, all you have to do is hit the Save Changes button, and your code snippets will be live on your WordPress website.
+Then, you can hit the Save Changes button, and your code snippets will be live on your WordPress website.

 Preventing Custom Code Errors in WordPress